-Newsletters: Our whole school newsletter comes out every Thursday.
-This can be read on our Facebook page and website and is also sent out via email.
+Newsletters - Our whole school newsletter comes out every Thursday afternoon.
+This can be read on our Facebook page and is also sent out via email.

-Katie is in the office from 8.30 am – 12.30 pm and is happy to answer any queries and pass on any phone messages for children and teachers when necessary.
+Katie is in the School Office from 8.30 am – 12.30 pm and is happy to answer any queries and pass on any phone messages for children and teachers when necessary.

 When your child is enrolled, any health matters which may affect her/his learning or attendance will be discussed and recorded.

 If your child develops a medical condition please let us know immediately to update our files.

 Every second Friday at 9.00am. we have a school Shared Prayer time.
 Each class take turns at leading this.
 Whānau and friends are warmly invited to attend.
 It is a special way to start our day and head into the weekend.

 In alternating weeks with Shared Prayer the school meets at 2.30pm for Assembly.

 The senior pupils run the programme and give opportunities for children and classes to share important news, birthdays and to show work.
 Parents are encouraged to attend.